-Comments: This is deed is important.
+Comments: This deed is important.
 It appears that William Hill 4/ had sold the land to his son, Enoch Hill 5/, but had died in Georgia between 29th November 1802 and 1806.
+The wife Charity Lewis was still alive, not dying until the 4th of August 1820.

-The circumstances are not clear but Henry Hill 5/ (a son of William Hill 4/) and a witness had to give oath that this deed was legal and then the courts so ordered.
+The circumstances of this transaction is not clear but Henry Hill 5/ (another son of William Hill 4/) and a witness, had to give oath that this deed was legal and then the courts so ordered it recorded..